re4mat/bomberman-nes/README.md

 To compile the .PRG file with DASM, run the following command:

-`dasm BMAN.NAS -f3 -oBOMBER.PRG -lBOMBER.LST`
+`dasm Bomberman.asm -f3 -oBomberman.prg -lBomberman.lst`

 Then you need to concatenate the header, PRG ROM, and CHR ROM into a .NES file.
 Included are pre-made headers for creating either an iNES ROM (`iNES_Header.bin`) or a NES 2.0 ROM (`NES_Header.bin`)